vertis/sideload/README.md

-Sideload - the replacement download server for Github Enterprise
+Sideload - the surrogate download server for Github Enterprise